chrispaig3/lp/README.md

 > An embeddable plugin system for Rust applications.

+- LibPlugin handles the majority of boilerplate required for implementing a functional plugin system; offering some flexibility in design & configuration.

 ***Still under early development; I would recommend against using it at the moment.***

 - Supported Formats: